ashBabu/ashbabu.github.io/_pages/about.md

 ---

 <div style="text-align: justify">
 From March 2021, I work for <a href="https://sagarobotics.com/"> Saga Robotics Ltd. </a> as a Robotics Software Engineer.
 Here I do robot manipulation for autonomous strawberry picking.
-I have developed decision strategies which provides the intelligence required for the robot to choose a ripe berry from a list.
-Apart from robot manipulation, I have worked in the areas of deep learning for object detection, robot learning from human demonstrations, reinforcement learning for space debris removal, control systems and parallel manipulators
+I have developed decision strategies which provide the intelligence required for the robot to choose a ripe berry from a list.
+Apart from robot manipulation, I have worked in the areas of deep learning for object detection, robot learning from human demonstrations, reinforcement learning for space debris removal, control systems and parallel manipulators.
 </div>